ademkaragoz/JavaStudyNotes/w3Shools/introduction.md

 What is Java?
 Java is a popular programming language, created in 1995.

-It is owned by Oracle, and more than 3 billion devices run Java.
+It is owned by <b>Oracle</b>, and more than 3 billion devices run Java.

 It is used for: